NetSPI/PowerUpSQL/README.md

 ### Discovery Functions

 These functions can be used for enumerating SQL Server instances.
 Discovered instances can then be piped into other PowerUpSQL functions.
-Below are a few examples.

 Example: Get-SQLInstanceDomain -Verbose | Get-SQLServerInfo -Verbose